byu-oit/swagger-enforcer/README.md

 - [Enforcer (Constructor)](#enforcer)
     - [Enforcer.prototype.enforce](#enforcerprototypeenforce) - Create an object with enforcement.
+    - [Enforcer.prototype.errors](#enforcerprototypeerrors) - Run a full validation of an value and get back an array of Error objects.
     - [Enforcer.prototype.validate](#enforcerprototypevalidate) - Run a full validation of an value.
 - [Enforcer.injectParameters](#enforcer-injectparameters) - Replace string parameters.
 - [Enforcer.is](#enforcerisbinary) - Type checking.